neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```

 ### Start block production
-This is the big moment - you are about to produce the first blocks of your private blockchain.
+This is the big moment - you are about to produce the very first blocks of your private blockchain.
 Just run this command:
 ```
 witness_node --data-dir data